 What is your brand?
 It is worth putting a lot of thought into what your brand represents and your target market has a large bearing on the colours, fonts and logo design.

-When designing a new website learn about the platform on which its build, make sure you understand how to upload new content and update sections.
+When designing a new website, learn about the platform on which it’s built.
+Make sure you understand how to upload new content and update sections.
 This will save you money on future development work.

 Design – A price guide for, daily consultancy, design and rebrand, complete website development.
 Please contact me for a personalised quote.

 Paint – All artwork are individually priced on my site or partner sites.
 All commissioned works are priced on request.